History of Good Morning America in Timeline

 In 1999, the Sunday edition of Good Morning America was canceled.

-On September 4, 2004, weekend editions of Good Morning America returned on both Saturdays and Sundays after being previously cancelled in 1999.
+On September 4, 2004, weekend editions of Good Morning America returned on both Saturdays and Sundays after the Sunday edition was canceled in 1999.

 On May 23, 2005, ABC News announced that Robin Roberts would be promoted from newsreader to co-anchor of Good Morning America, joining Gibson and Sawyer.

-On November 3, 2005, Good Morning America celebrated its 30th anniversary with retrospectives, clips, and guests including former co-hosts Hartman and Lunden, along with former meteorologist Spencer Christian.
-It also became the first network morning news program to begin broadcasting in high-definition television that day.
+On November 3, 2005, Good Morning America celebrated its 30th anniversary and became the first network morning news program to begin broadcasting in high-definition television.

 December 2, 2005: Tony Perkins Leaves GMA

-On December 2, 2005, weather anchor Tony Perkins left Good Morning America after six years to return to his family in Washington, D.C., and join Fox owned-and-operated station WTTG.
-He was replaced by Mike Barz.
+On December 2, 2005, Tony Perkins left Good Morning America after six years to return to his family in Washington, D.C., and join WTTG.

 June 28, 2006: Gibson Leaves GMA